Artefacts & Donations

 - An original photograph of one of Titanic’s lifeboats approaching the Carpathia during the rescue of survivors.

-Through community engagement, Titanic Foundation also have a small collection of documents and artefacts relating to the shipyard, including personal items and tools from former Drawing Office employees which have been displayed in the heritage rooms and drawing offices of Titanic Hotel Belfast.
+Through community engagement, Titanic Foundation also have a collection of documents and artefacts relating to the shipyard, including personal items and tools from former Drawing Office employees.
+Some of these have been displayed in the heritage rooms and drawing offices of Titanic Hotel Belfast, or else in Titanic Foundation’s Out of Stores exhibition.

 - Victoria Works Theodolite – an artefact from the shipyard, the Theodolite has its original ruler that measures more than 10 feet and would have been used to calculate the angles on many of H&W’s ships.